Look Back Days

 - Select the Sample Size, which is the minimum amount of clicks that a campaign or site must have before Desired Click Pacing and Profit optimizations can be performed.

 - Select the Look Back Days setting.
-You can choose between four different options:
+You can choose between five different options:

 - All Time